saattrupdan/saattrupdan.com/src/posts/2024-06-13-gpt-4-performance.md

 A more in-depth description of the first four tasks, including the datasets used, can be found in [this paper](https://aclanthology.org/2023.nodalida-1.20/).
-The evaluation procedure for generative models can be found in [this preprint](XX).
+The evaluation procedure for generative models can be found an upcoming preprint (should be on ArXiv in a week or so).

 The following plot shows how the performance of the GPT-4 architectures have developed for English and the rest of the languages.
 We normalise GPT-4 performance per language,